Introduction for the SoapUI Newbie

 Also, as the quote from Shakespeare in the heading for the tip discusses, doesn't the naming of an item alter the item itself?
 Isn't a test named "TestCase for adding a customer with too long SSN" in the TestSuite "TestSuite with negative tests for adding Customer" a much stronger and valid test than "TestCase 2" in "TestSuite 45"?
 Even though it's functionally identical?
 Doesn't the sign alter the signifier?
 And we're not talking about how we perceive the signifier, but the actual Signifier itself.

-A good advice is also using the same way of naming Items in your project; doing this makes it easier to both name new Items as well as understanding them.
+A good piece of advice is also using the same way of naming Items in your project; doing this makes it easier to both name new Items as well as understanding them.

-Now that we’ve looked at how to name your tests, we'll look at some tips about performing tests.
+Now that we have looked at how to name your tests, we'll look at some tips about performing tests.
 Next tip is about the necessity of Assertions.

 Tip 4) To assert or not to assert: that should never be a question